 Dr. Frits Rosendaal is a Professor at Leiden University Medical Center in the Netherlands.
 He heads the Department of Clinical Epidemiology, as well as the Department of Thrombosis and Hemostasis, and has written nearly 500 papers for international journals — which qualifies him as the world’s leading expert on the self-sealing aspects of the circulatory system.

-“Coagulation is a complex system consisting of some 20 or more proteins, for it has to happen rapidly and be localized when necessary as in the case of a wound — but not otherwise — and it has to stop quickly afterwards,” Rosendaal says.
+“Coagulation is a complex system consisting of some 20 or more proteins, for it has to happen rapidly and be localized when necessary as in the case of a wound — but not otherwise — and it has to stop quickly afterward,” Rosendaal says.
 “So, these proteins keep each other in a dynamic balance.
-This balance varies between people, and as with eye color there is variation.
+This balance varies between people, and as with eye color, there is variation.
 Some people are a bit tilted one way; they bleed more easily and clot a bit less easily, and some people tilt the other way.
 Those who tilt towards clotting will be more prone to develop thrombosis when they encounter a risk factor like cancer, extended air travel or hormonal contraception.”

 Birth control drugs generally consist of a combination of an estrogen hormone and a synthetic form of progesterone.
 While this works to prevent conception, any tinkering with hormones is bound to effect other delicate systems of the body.
 The main repercussion of chemical contraception is its effect on the cascading factors that trigger the clotting action of blood.